Hatch Pattern Information

 This procedure will walk through the process of adding a hatch pattern to your system, all the way through the final step of adding the pattern to the AutoCAD BHATCH dialog.

-Important Note: Autodesk changed the behavior of the BHATCH dialog beginning in version 2000.
+Note: Autodesk changed the behavior of the BHATCH dialog beginning in version 2000.
 As a result of this change, the BHATCH dialog completely ignores the hatch slide contained in the slide libary.
 It choose instead to create a very small (nearing unreadable) swatch on the fly, which takes a significant amount of time if you have hundreds of patterns.
-As such this procedure may not be applicable unless you intend to compile your hatchs into a IMAGE menu.
+As such, this procedure may not be applicable unless you intend to compile your hatchs into a IMAGE menu.

 *GRAVEL, gravel pattern